Coot302/MOTDEditor/README.md

 # MOTDEditor
-Allows changing the MOTD of your pocketmine server.
+Allows changing the MOTD of your Pocketmine server and adding colours to it.